data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-location-wise which was which was fun and I'll actually get into that a little bit when I talk about some more about tech so the way I've approached it today.
+location-wise which was which was fun and I'll actually get into that a little bit when I talk about some more about tech.

+So the way I've approached it today.
 I did obviously you know look around and
 I saw that the mission statement for
 Data Umbrella is to provide a welcoming